Hundhausen/PC-Timer/README.md

 - scrollable time for mouse only usage

 ## Comming in next release
-- Better Info MessageBox with more infos (which other Projects are used and who helped)
+- Better About Window with more informations
-- add a check routine so that the pc don't turn off directly when there time is too low
+- adding threshold for asking if timer should be executed, to prevent unwanted shutdowns

 ## Release History
 - 0.0.2